lanl/scout/docs/build.rst

     Replace your current thrust library (e.g. /usr/local/cuda/include/thrust) with the thrust sub-directory that is inside the git repository.

-  * **hwloc** -- The hwloc library provides support for locality on NUMA architectures.

-  * **OpenCL** -- On systems with AMD GPUs we are able to support code generation if OpenCL is installed.
-Note that this is current a work in progress.

   * **MPI** -- We currently use MPI for implementation.
 Scout does not currently support distributed memory applications.